Troyte Griffith: Enigma Variations

 Griffith was a close friend of the English composer Edward Elgar and was immortalized in Variation VII of Elgar's Enigma Variation titled "Troyte".
-The variation is written in the unusual time signature of 1/1, mimicking his incompetent enthusiasm whilst Elgar attempted to teach him some piano.
+The variation is written in the unusual time signature of 1/1 and at the tempo Presto, mimicking his incompetent enthusiasm whilst Elgar attempted to teach him some piano.
+In the end, the piano lid slammed onto the keyboard, ending the variation.
 The following variation, VIII (Allegretto) "W.N", refers to the time Winifred and Florence Norbury sheltered Elgar and Griffith in their eighteenth century home (Sherridge, Leigh Sinton, near Malvern), during a thunderstorm.

-Can I have one guess?
-Is it God Save the King?" – Troyte Griffith in 1924 questioning Elgar of the Enigma Variation's hidden theme.

 Legacy

 While Griffith is mostly known for his friendship with Edward Elgar and the variation in the Enigma Variations dedicated to him, in 2018, the Malvern Civil Society unveiled a blue plaque at Griffith's former home Fair View, Lower Wyche Road, in Malvern Wells in honor of him and his architectural work for the community.

 In 2012, the microbiologist, Jeremy Hardie, wrote the book, Troyte Griffith: Malvern Architect and Elgar's Friend, which discusses Griffith's life.